ayangd/ayangd/README.md

 # Hey 👋 Michael here.
-I am an undergraduate student @ Binus University, and also an aspiring self-taught programmer.
-I learn everything cool!

 I do desktop programming, webdev programming, and electronic programming with Arduino.
 I have basic knowledge of Linux and how computer system works.